Jun. 18, 2022

 Because of the presence of hydrocephalus in patients with papillomas and increased intracranial pressure, due to local tumor invasion and associated vasogenic edema in patients with carcinomas, cerebrospinal fluid usually cannot be sampled prior to surgical intervention.
 In patients with both papillomas and carcinomas, cerebrospinal fluid protein will be elevated.
 Children with papillomas also frequently have hemorrhagic cerebrospinal fluid due to the vascular nature of the tumor.
 Cerebrospinal fluid is usually obtained following surgery in patients with carcinomas for evaluation of presymptomatic tumor spread.

 Although radiation therapy has been recommended for children with choroid plexus carcinomas after gross total resection, there is little proof of its benefit.
 In children with partially resected tumors, the benefits of radiation therapy are also questionable (03).
-There is some evidence that patients treated with radiotherapy after subtotal resections experience longer disease remissions, but there is no evidence that radiation therapy is curative (64).
+There is some evidence that patients treated with radiotherapy after subtotal resections experience longer disease remissions, but there is no evidence that radiation therapy is curative (69).
+Stereotactic radiosurgery has also been used with possible success (15).

-The role of chemotherapy for choroid plexus carcinomas is unclear (44; 01; 11; 64; Werde et al 2007; 34; 03).
+The role of chemotherapy for choroid plexus carcinomas is far from settled (47; 01; 11; 69; 35; 03).
 A variety of different chemotherapeutic agents have been used, including a 4-drug regimen of cyclophosphamide, vincristine, cisplatinum, and VP-16.
 A subgroup of infants treated with this regimen did well; however, the majority who fared well had gross total resection prior to the initiation of treatment (12; 08).
-A meta-analysis of case reports suggests that chemotherapy may be of some benefit (65); however, there is no consensus over what chemotherapy regimen is best.
-High-dose chemotherapy with autologous hematopoietic stem cell rescue has also been used with some benefit (66).
-Loss of TP53 expression may result in increased resistance to anticancer agents (32).
+A meta-analysis of case reports suggests that chemotherapy may be of some benefit (71); however, there is no consensus over what chemotherapy regimen is best.
+In a registry study of 35 children, retrospective analysis of nonrandomized patients suggested a carboplatin/etoposide regimen was superior to cyclophosphamide and etoposide dual treatment (70).
+High-dose chemotherapy with autologous hematopoietic stem cell rescue has also been used with some benefit (72).
+Loss of TP53 expression may result in increased resistance to anticancer agents (33).

 Because the vast majority of children with choroid plexus papillomas and carcinomas have increased intracranial pressure at the time of diagnosis, anesthesia techniques for patients with increased intracranial pressure must be used.